-Rachel J. Lin is Counsel in the Intellectual Property Practice Group at Tarter Krinsky & Drogin LLP.
+Rachel J. Lin is counsel in the Intellectual Property Group.
 She focuses on intellectual property strategy in conjunction with business considerations and advises on patents, trade secrets and trademarks.

 Rachel is an adjunct professor at Fordham University School of Law, supervising patent prosecution and client counseling in the Samuelson-Glushko Intellectual Property and Information Law Clinic.

-Prior to joining the firm, Rachel was a patent attorney at Colgate-Palmolive Company, where she managed and supported the global patent portfolio for the personal care and home care divisions.
+Prior to joining Tarter Krinsky & Drogin, Rachel was a patent attorney at Colgate-Palmolive Company, where she managed and supported the global patent portfolio for the personal care and home care divisions.

 I am a fanatic about: